indaco/static-templ-plus/README.md

 - A new flag `-g` has been added to eliminate the need for users to run `templ generate` separately.
 - A new flag `-d` has been added to keep the generation script after completion for inspection and debugging.

+### Modes

+- **Pages Mode** (`pages`): Generates HTML files in the specified output directory, mirroring the structure of the input directory.
+This mode is useful for converting a full set of pages.
+- **Components Mode** (`components`): Generates HTML files in the same directory as their corresponding `.templ` files.
+This mode is useful for smaller projects,  single-component development or for documenting components.

 You can use it as follows:

 ```bash